 We are now moving onto text that are written in the so-called sōrōbun style.

-If you are enrolled on our Summer School programme, you can download the manual for sōrōbun that Laura Moretti and Yamabe Susumu have devised.
-If you are not enrolled and you are interested in accessing this material please contact Dr Moretti (email@example.com).
+If you are enrolled on our Summer School programme, you can download the manual for sōrōbun.
+If you are not enrolled and you are interested in accessing this material please contact Dr Moretti (firstname.lastname@example.org).

-An excellent introduction to sōrōbun can be found in Yada Tsutomu 矢田勉 , Kokugo moji hyōki shi no kenkyū 国語文字・表記史の研究 (Kyuko shoin, 2012), pp. 449-91.
+An excellent introduction to the grammatical features of sōrōbun can be found in Yada Tsutomu 矢田勉 , Kokugo moji hyōki shi no kenkyū 国語文字・表記史の研究 (Kyuko shoin, 2012), pp. 449-91.
+For more materials please consult the manual.

 This session builds on the previous ones to think about how we transcribe.
 We are using the AI platform Minna de honkoku (developed by Prof Hashimoto Yuta, National Museum of Japanese History) to transcribe and make sense of a passage from the jestbook きのふはけふの物語 (Kan’ei era) [National Diet Library, shelf mark に-63].
 Please note that this video contains also specific guidance also for the participants of the 2021 summer school.
 So, bear with me there!
 This video should be viewed in conjunction with the video created by Joseph Bills (MPhil student at the University of Cambridge) where he explains the technical features of Minna de honkoku.